We have so many different events both on and off the water. Here's a quick guide to what's what.

 King Canute

 The futility of trying to stop the tide, as King Canute demonstrated.
 Can you hold back the tide?
 Anything goes as long as you only use plastic spades.
-Some people stick to a good old fashioned sand wall, others build exploding volcanoes and desert islands with plastic palm trees!
+Some people stick to a good old fashioned sand wall, others build exploding volcanoes or even get political!

 Tug of War

 Another great event that draws the crowds!
-The best of three 'pulls' in each round.
+The best of three 'pulls' in each round takes the team through to the final.
+Teams of girls and boys 10-16 years old battle it out for junior trophy, the ladies for the Graeme Challenge Cup and the gentlemen for the Coronation Shield.
 It looks a lot easier than it is!

 5 a-side beach football

-Played to Shaldon rules, teams of five that must include at least one female player at all times battle it out on the beach pitch.
-A knock out competition with each match lasting ten minutes and playing to the golden goal rule to find the winner in extra time if scores are drawn at full time.
+Played to Shaldon rules, teams made up of male and female competitors over 13 years old battle it out on the beach pitch.
+A knock out competition with each match lasting ten minutes and playing to the golden goal rule to find the winner of the Royal Standard Cup in extra time if scores are drawn at full time.

 Yellow plastic ducks are trained up all winter ready for this race.
-The race starts at Pole Sands and finishes in the harbour mouth.
-Once the winner has crossed the finish lines regatta boats of children head out to collect the ducks and receive 5p per duck collected.
+The race starts at Pole Sands and finishes in the harbour mouth - conditions dependent.
+Once the winner has crossed the finish lines regatta boats of children head out to collect the ducks and receive 10p per duck collected.
+The winner of the first duck home receives £200, 2nd duck home £120, 3rd duck £80 and 4th duck £40.

 Beach Kricket